Soham-Chatt/scale-identifier/README.md

 Simply download the mainW.exe executable and run it.
 The program should work correctly.
 <h3>Linux</h3>
 Simply download the mainL.exe executable and run it.
 The program should work correctly.
-If you decide to alter the code, you can build it again by running the makefile using make.
+If you decide to alter the code, you can build it again by using make.
 The new executable should be created as program.exe.